robatron/githole/README.md

 ## Requirements

-Here are the dependancies:
+Githole depends on the following:

 * Git >= 1.7.4
 * notify-send >= 0.2.2

-If you're on Ubuntu, you can install both with:
+If you're on Ubuntu, you should be able to install both with:

     sudo aptitude install git libnotify-bin